PaloAltoNetworks/minemeld-ansible/README.md

+# WARNING!!

+This will install 0.9.60+ from `develop` branch, if you want to install `master` use the Ansible playbook from the `trusty` branch.

 # minemeld-ansible

 Ansible playbook for installing MineMeld on a Linux instance directly from the git repos.
 This is useful for development or